Kia Ceed Sportswagon Review

-The Kia Ceed Sportswagon comes with a decent amount of kit.
-Even entry-level cars get a 7.0-inch touchscreen infotainment system with smartphone mirroring, and you get an assortment of posh-looking metal-effect trims dotted about the place, too.
+The Kia’s focus on value for money is especially obvious when you consider just how much equipment you get as standard.
+Even entry-level Ceed Sportswagons get an 8-inch touchscreen infotainment system with smartphone mirroring, and you get an assortment of posh-looking metal-effect trims dotted about the place, too.

 It’s a nicer cabin to spend time in if you go for a high-spec model with 10-way electric adjustment for the front seats and electric lumbar adjustment to help stave off back ache on long motorway drives.
 You won’t have any trouble getting comfortable if you’re very tall, either, thanks to the Kia Ceed Sportswagon’s generous headroom.

 If you regularly carry passengers, you’ll be pleased to hear that space in the back seats is just as generous.
-There’s enough leg room for a six-foot-tall adult to sit behind an equally tall driver and there’s even more headroom than you get in the already fairly spacious Ceed hatchback.
-There’s a decent amount of room for three adults to sit side-by-side, but the VW Golf Estate serves up a smidge more space for their shoulders.
-That said, for the best passenger space Skoda Octavia, trumps both.
+There’s a decent amount of room for three adults to sit side-by-side, too, but the VW Golf Estate serves up a smidge more space for their shoulders.

 The Kia Ceed Sportwagon’s boot is big enough to take four suitcases or a large baby buggy and plenty of soft bags.
 There’s more than enough space for a huge weekly shop, and its wide, square opening and flat boot lip makes it a doddle to load heavy items.
-OK, so a Golf Estate has slightly more room than the Ceed, and a Skoda Octavia Estate even more than the Golf, but you won’t struggle for space in the Kia.
+OK, so a Golf Estate has slightly more room than the Ceed Sportswagon and both are trumped by the Skoda Octavia Estate, but you won’t struggle for space in the Kia.

 Need to carry some seriously bulky luggage?
 The back seats flip down in a three-way split so long items can poke through from the boot between two back-seat passengers.
 With all three back seats folded down out of the way, you get a completely flat load bay that’ll have no trouble swallowing a bike with both its wheels attached.